kolts6gamerYT/LIGHTSPEED-FILTER-AGENT-DISABLER/Readme.md

 step 3 click details on light speed flilter agent step 4 spam alow acses to url
-ALSO KNOW THAT YOU WILL NEED TO DO THIS EVREY NOW AND THEN
+ALSO KNOW THAT YOU WILL NEED TO DO THIS EVREY NOW AND THEN TO FIND THE DOWNLOAD GO TO TAGS AND DOWNLOAD THE ZIP NOT THE SORCECODE.zip